HashCookie/HashCookie/README.md

 ### Hi there 👋

-- 🌱 I am currently a growing student.
+- 🌱 I am Coki